 “Adopt don’t shop” they cry.
 Or “All breeding is bad”.
 Which is of course another issue and one we deal with in a separate article.

-I have looked at these issues and many more in this article: Common objections to cross breed dogs
+I have looked at these issues and many more in this article: Common objections to mixed breed dogs

 For the most part they don’t stand up to scrutiny